aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pivot-tables/get-worksheet-pivot-table-information-by-index/_index.md

 This REST API retrieves worksheet **pivot table** information by its index.

-## Security and Authentication
+### **Security and Authentication**

-The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).
+The Aspose.Cells Cloud APIs are secure and require <a href="https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/" rel="noopener noreferrer">JWT token-based authentication</a>.

-**Prerequisites:**
-1. Obtain a valid JWT access token.
-2. Ensure the target Excel file is uploaded to Aspose Cloud storage (or specify the correct folder path).

 ## REST API